 Although this watch is targeted for people with visual impairments, I feel that it would also be beneficial for someone who struggles with telling the time, and for someone who is autistic and finds it useful having an audio prompt.

 If the style of a watch is essential to you, then be prepared to pay more in price.
 If you are looking for a watch that is designed for function and fulfils a need, then this watch may be for you.

-Another Product Review Post on my Weblog:
+Another Product Review Blog: